Nature Learning Community

 A Nature Connection and Ancestral Skills Immersion Experience

 This class is full.
-If you're interested in joining our wait list, please email naturenaturelearningcommunity@gmail.com.
+If you're interested in joining our wait list, please email [email protected].
 And please take a look at next year's class!

 This program is for adults who wish to deepen their connection with nature, themselves and others, and to learn ancestral skills for finding ourselves at home in the out of doors.
 We are building a nature connected community, and we invite you to be part of it!